williamslab/ped-sim/README.md

 each *copy* of all the family structures in the file.
 It may be helpful to run Ped-sim with the number of copies of each structure set to 1 when using this script to check your structures.

+**Known bug:** If the def file calls for all individuals to be printed, the `plot-fam.R` script will give the error

+    Error in pedigree(dat[sel, 2], dat[sel, 3], dat[sel, 4], dat[sel, 5],  :
+    Invalid code for affected status
+    Execution halted

+This is caused by having the 'affected' status be the same for all samples.
+A workaround is to edit the fam file and set the affected (column 6) status for at least one individual to something different, e.g., -9.